Run eligibility checks

 To run an MBI lookup:

-Enter the rest of the required information.
-Review basic eligibility request fields for detailed instructions about how to complete the Provider and Encounter sections.
+6. Enter the rest of the required information.
+Review basic eligibility request fields for detailed instructions about how to complete remaining form fields.

 Stedi uses the patient's demographic data and SSN to perform an MBI lookup.
 If there is a match, Stedi submits an eligibility check to CMS.
 Stedi returns a complete eligibility response from CMS for the patient and returns the patient's MBI as the subscriber's member ID.